 “The idea of a heart attack wasn’t even on my radar,” said Parkhurst, who believed she was in excellent health.

 After all, in addition to working up to several hours a day in her yard, she also walked each morning with her husband, Dale, and kept an active volunteer schedule at Hatcher Garden and at her church.

 Nonetheless, over the course of several days in early December, she felt fatigued.
-Then, on December 6, her chest began to hurt.
+Then, on Dec.
+6, her chest began to hurt.
 Dale took her to their family doctor’s office, where the nurse practitioner immediately recognized symptoms of a heart attack.
-Parkhurst was transported to the Spartanburg Regional Heart Center.
+Parkhurst was transported to the Spartanburg Regional's Heart Center.